indiscripts/IdExtenso/tools/README.md

 		frequency     (1..10) Reflects the rate at which the `progress` function, if available, is called.
 Use a high frequency to make your progress bar very responsive.
-Use a low frequency to make it react less quickly.
+Use a low frequency to make it react slowly.
 		              The default `frequency` is 5.

-		report        (Boolean) Tell the `run` function to create a list of altered symbols. -> See `$$.JsxBinLib.getReport()`
+		report        (Boolean) Tells the `run` function to create a list of altered symbols. -> See `$$.JsxBinLib.getReport()` below
 		              By default, no report is created, which speeds up the process.

 		noWrapper     (Boolean) If TRUE, does not care of leading/trailing instructions of the `input` stream and strictly returns the JSXBIN string.
 By default, both prolog and epilog parts are restored in the output.
-		              You may turn on `noWrapper`, for example, if the JSXBIN result is to be post-processed as such from your script, re-injected into a custom template, etc.
+		              You may turn on `noWrapper`, for example, if the JSXBIN result is to be post-processed from your script, re-injected into a custom template, etc.

 5. The `JsxBlindLib` module offers three additional static methods: